 A budget should be predicated on what the community values economically, socially and environmentally to meet the needs of the present without compromising the ability of future generations to meet their own needs.
-Budgeting by priorities asks what the community desires based on their values, . stratifies those results in order of importance, and then allocates the limited resources across those results which is preferable to the traditional incremental cost approach.
-In this way, regardless of the ability to fund existing programs, a outcome-oriented approach will help insure results are sustainable and funding is allocated to priority programs and that a triple bottom line of "profit" (revenue), people and the planet are taken into account.
+Budgeting by priorities asks what the community desires based on their values.

+Cities struggle to sustain programs when revenues do not keep pace with costs.
+A budget that first asks what results our community desires, stratifies those results in order of importance, and then allocates the limited resources across those results which is preferable to the traditional incremental cost approach.
+In this way, regardless of the City's ability to fund existing programs, an outcome-oriented approach will help insure ensure that the results that matter most are funded that results are sustainable, that and funding is allocated to priority programs, and that a triple bottom line of economic, social and environmental impacts are taken into account.